Fall 2023 building evacuation drills

 It is very important to treat each fire alarm as a true emergency.
 It is safer to evacuate and find out there is no emergency than to remain in the building and find out there is one.

-The building-specific Emergency Action Plans, Emergency Evacuation Route Maps and the online training courses can all be found at the Environmental Health and Safety website:
+Building-specific Emergency Action Plans, Emergency Evacuation Route maps and the online training courses can all be found on the EHSO website.

-If you have any questions regarding evacuation procedures, please contact UIC Fire Marshal Mark Gaunky.
+If you have any questions regarding evacuation procedures, please contact Fire Marshal Mark Gaunky.